-As an administrator, how you deploy Rumba depends largely on the change and configuration management functions of your networks, whether simple or complex.
-Installing Rumba contains detailed deployment and customization information for your enterprise-wide Rumba installations.
+As an administrator, how you deploy Rumba+ depends largely on the change and configuration management functions of your networks, whether simple or complex.
+Installing Rumba+ on page 24 contains detailed deployment and customization information for your enterprise-wide Rumba+ installations.

 Server path When you are doing any kind of administrative install, you need to know the Universal Naming Convention (UNC) path of the distribution point.
-Complete or Custom These installation options allow you to control which Rumba features are installed.
-The features available depend on your Rumba edition. installation • Complete Installs all Dumbs factures without the ensertunity to add as remove
+Complete or Custom These installation options allow you to control which Rumba+ features are installed.
+The features available depend on your Rumba+ edition. installation • Complete : Installs all Rumba+ features, without the opportunity to add or remove individual features.

-- Complete: Installs all Rumba features, without the opportunity to add or remove individual features. - Custom: Gives you the opportunity to add or remove individual features.
+• Custom: Gives you the opportunity to add or remove individual features.